towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 AWS Lake Formation uses the AWS Glue Data Catalog to store and retrieve metadata about data lakes.
 Lake Formation provides a hierarchy of permissions to control access in the AWS Glue Data Catalog.

+## What are Data Catalog resources?

+The *databases*, *tables*, and *columns* in the Data Catalog are referred to as Data Catalog resources.

 ## How many Data catalogs can exist per AWS region and per AWS account?

 Each AWS account has *one* Data Catalog per AWS Region.